ankush91/Creation-of-Cloud-Based-SQL-Injection-Assignment/code/src/readme.txt

 ***THIS FILE DESCRIBES THE CONTENTS OF THE FOLDER src***

+->.php files:
-->answer.php - calculates answer for question of type text calculate.php - verifies credentials and redirects to answer.php login.php - consists of form input to get to calculate.php retrieve.php - retrieve course number for student ID. main.php - consists of 3 forms:
+*answer.php - calculates answer for question of type text *calculate.php - verifies credentials and redirects to answer.php *login.php - consists of form input to get to calculate.php *retrieve.php - retrieve course number for student ID.
+*main.php - consists of 3 forms:
 		f1 - for student ID input
 		f2 - course number
 		f3 - login

-->background is a background for the main page
+->background.png is a background for the main page

 ->hyperlink and spacing are .css files for certain kinds of limited formatting.